LucasHenriqueDiniz/heartopia-winter-snow-sculture-autocliker/README.md

 python capture_points.py
 ```

-How it works:
+Workflow:
 - Press the **Start** hotkey.
-- You have **~20 seconds** to capture points (LEFT side only).
+- You have ~20 seconds to capture points (LEFT side only).
-- The script will automatically mirror them to generate RIGHT-side points.
+- The script mirrors them into RIGHT side points automatically.
-- At the end it writes:
+- It writes:
   - `points.json`
-  - `points_preview.png` (screenshot + numbered markers for quick verification)
+  - `points_preview.png` (a frozen screenshot with numbered markers)

-> If you change monitor, resolution, or Windows scaling, you must re-capture points.
+If you change monitor / resolution / Windows scaling, re-capture points.

 ---

-### 3) Run the automation
+### 3) Run automation

 Run: